 - It is VERY important to have a good BILINGUAL lawyer.
 Most Americans brag they have the “best lawyer”.
 Make sure this is true by doing your homework and getting good references from other expatriates.
 Having a competent/honest lawyer can make the difference between success and failure.

 - LEARN Spanish!
 You need at least a survival level Spanish to get by here.
 Find a school that fits your learning style.
-Also read my best selling Spanish book, Christopher Howard’s Guide to Costa Rican Spanish (amazon.com).
+Also read my best selling Spanish book, Christopher Howard’s Guide to Costa Rica Spanish (amazon.com).
 It is designed to give you what you need to survive linguistically in Costa Rica.

 - Mix with the locals.
 Part of living in a foreign country is enjoying the people and culture.
 Don’t isolate yourself in a Gringo enclave like Escazú.
 That’s exactly why you need to learn some Spanish.